mbenalaya/onem2m-analytics/README.md

 Recipe
 -------------

-Refer to the recipe for more information about the Predictive Analytics and the samples.
+Refer to the recipe [Engage Machine Learning for detecting anomalous behaviors of things](https://developer.ibm.com/recipes/tutorials/engage-machine-learning-for-detecting-anomalous-behaviors-of-things/) for more information about the Predictive Analytics and the samples.

 ----